AviatrixSystems/Docs/HowTos/uservpn.rst

 |New_User|

+Detach and revoke: will not only detach the user but revoke the user certificate as well.
+attach: will re-attach detached users and also re-create the user certificate if the user certificate is revoked.

 Conclusion
 ----------
 You now have a working Aviatrix VPN Gateway.
 Users can connect and gain access to their cloud resources.